klessydra/T02x/README.md

 		c) ./update-ips.py

-4. If you want to run the klessydra specific tests, you have to build patch the download and patch the official riscv-toolchain, and then build it.
-Instructions for doing so are in the README file inside the folder called toolchain_files.
+4. If you want to run the klessydra specific tests, you have to download and patch the official riscv-toolchain, and then build it.
+Instructions for doing so are included in the README.md file inside the folder called toolchain_files.

-5. To merge the Klessydra core:
+5. To merge the Klessydra core, and tests:

 		a) git clone https://github.com/klessydra/T02x.git